rajat106verma/repo_01/README.md

 5. .github/workflows/ci-cd-pipeline.yml
 Purpose: Defines the GitHub Actions workflow for automating the CI/CD pipeline.
 It includes steps for building, testing, and deploying your application.

-🎨 Enhanced File Descriptions
+## 🎨 **Enhanced File Descriptions**

-1 - server.js: Contains the logic and route handling for your application.
+- **`server.js`:** Contains the logic and route handling for your application.

-2 - Dockerfile: Used to build the Docker image.
-Essential instructions are included, such as FROM node:14, WORKDIR, COPY, and RUN npm install.
+- **`Dockerfile`:** Used to build the Docker image.
+Essential instructions are included, such as `FROM node:14`, `WORKDIR`, `COPY`, and `RUN npm install`.

-3 - deployment.yaml: Configures how Kubernetes should manage and deploy your application, specifying the number of pods, image version, and other settings.
+- **`deployment.yaml`:** Configures how Kubernetes should manage and deploy your application, specifying the number of pods, image version, and other settings.

-4 - service.yaml: Sets up how your application will be accessed.
+- **`service.yaml`:** Sets up how your application will be accessed.
 This includes type (e.g., LoadBalancer, ClusterIP) and selector details to route traffic to the correct pods.

-5 - .github/workflows/ci-cd-pipeline.yml: Automates your CI/CD process, including steps for code checkout, Docker image building, testing, and deployment.
+- **`.github/workflows/ci-cd-pipeline.yml`:** Automates your CI/CD process, including steps for code checkout, Docker image building, testing, and deployment.

 🛠️ Workflow Overview
 Build: The Docker image is built based on the Dockerfile.